 An individual making a free-will decision to purchase and wear a helmet probably has already decided to ride a bicycle.
-An individual forced by law to wear a helmet may not have made that decision, and some studies show a reduction in bicycle use if helmet laws are enforced.
+An individual forced by law to wear a helmet may not have made that decision.
 Also, some studies that look at a population at large show no reduction in fatality rates with helmet laws.
-This situation has been attributed to a low actual percentage of helmet use and by some to "risk homeostasis" -- that cyclists who wear helmets might compensate by taking more risks -- which, on the other hand, can mean riding more and taking trips that would otherwise be avoided.
+This situation has been attributed to a low actual percentage of helmet use and by some to "risk homeostasis" -- that cyclists who wear helmets might compensate by riding under more challenging conditions -- which, on the other hand, can mean riding more and taking trips that would otherwise be avoided.

 Bicycle helmets have evolved over the years, but the bicycle helmet as we now understand it first appeared in the mid-1970s.

 Bicycle racers commonly used the so-called "leather hairnet" until better designs with optimized impact protection superseded it.
 A few cyclists, notably Dr. Eugene Gaston, medical columnist for Bicycling magazine, had taken to wearing hockey or mountaineering helmets around 1970.
-Club riders and racers saw the need for head protection, but there was not yet a helmet optimized for best protection compatible with light weight, unobstructed vision and ventilation.
+Many bicycle club members and racers saw the need for head protection, but there was not yet a helmet optimized for best protection compatible with light weight, unobstructed vision and ventilation.